Oppie1/1.24CIncrementOperator/README.md

-First Copy and Paste top code prior to moving onto main code
+First Copy and paste this code prior to moving onto main code

+//Use three variables "a, b and answer to show how increament operator works a++ vs ++a, use "answer as the  placeholder for the function"

+Then use "tuna = 20" To increment tuna by one.

+It should look like this when printed out on screen when complete 50
+60
+20
+21

 int a = 5, b = 10, answer = 0;
 	answer = ++a * b; // add 1 to a here before hand